Dimitrius Underwood: Minnesota Vikings

-Underwood was selected by the Minnesota Vikings in the first round (29th overall) of the 1999 NFL Draft, after his stock rose with his pre-draft workouts.
+Underwood was selected by the Minnesota Vikings in the first round (29th overall) of the 1999 NFL draft, after his stock rose with his pre-draft workouts.
 On August 1, he signed a five-year, $5.3 million contract with a $1.7 million bonus.
 He walked out of training camp the next day on August 2, after the first practice.
 On August 13, he was waived and forfeited a $1.75 million bonus saying he could not resolve the conflict between playing football and serving his Christian faith.

-Although he eventually returned, he was released later that month and had to give back his signing bonus to the Vikings.

 Miami Dolphins

 On August 16, 1999, Underwood was claimed off waivers by the Miami Dolphins as 23 teams passed on him.
-He was signed for $395,000, played in only one preseason game before injuring his shoulder and also showing a lack of focus on football.
+He was signed for $395,000, then played in only one preseason game before injuring his shoulder, while also showing a lack of focus on football.
 Multiple times during team meetings, Underwood was found not taking notes, but instead writing about the apocalypse.
 He only played in the last preseason game against the Green Bay Packers, suffering a dislocated left shoulder.

 Although he made the team, he was deactivated for the first 2 games because of his injury.
 In September, Underwood was arrested by police for failure to pay child support for his 17-month-old twins.
-Underwood cut his throat and ran down a street in Lansing, Michigan.
+Underwood cut his own throat and ran down a street in Lansing, Michigan.
 Following the team's bye week, he was placed on the reserve/non-football injury list on September 28.

 Underwood later spent two months in protective care and was diagnosed with bipolar disorder.
 After he escaped from a psychiatric care facility, he was released by the Dolphins on December 17.

 Dallas Cowboys

-On March 10, 2000, he signed a two-year contract with the Dallas Cowboys, who took a chance on him because of the earlier success the team had with Alonzo Spellman who also suffered from bipolar disorder.
+On March 10, 2000, he signed a two-year contract with the Dallas Cowboys, who took a chance on him because of the earlier success the team had with Alonzo Spellman, who also suffered from bipolar disorder.
 He was moved from defensive end to defensive tackle and was a backup player.
-He collected 23 tackles (one for loss), 4 sacks and 14 quarterback pressures (led the team).
+He collected 23 tackles (one for loss), 4 sacks, and 14 quarterback pressures (led the team).

 In January 2001, he tried to kill himself for the second time by running into traffic twice on a busy suburban highway.
-During the season he appeared in 4 games, making 3 tackles, 2 quarterback pressures and one pass defensed.
+During the season he appeared in 4 games, making 3 tackles, 2 quarterback pressures, and one pass defended.
 He was released in October after he missed practices and was admitted to a psychiatric hospital.